zmalone/chef-web-docs/source/skills/fundamentals-series-week-1/index.md

 ---
-title: 'Part 1: Overview of Chef'
+title: '1: Overview of Chef'
 order: 1
 description: First in a series of webinars covering the fundamentals of Chef.
 Provides an overview of Chef, workstation setup, and signing up for hosted Chef.
 keywords: training, videos, screencasts
+category: 'fundamentals-series'
+icon: fa-film
 ---

 # Overview of Chef